bbauska/CAD101en/README.md

    width="65%" />
 &nbsp;

-The *typeof* keyword in JavaScript is used to find out the data type of the supplied operand.
+The <i>typeof</i> keyword in JavaScript is used to find out the data type of the supplied operand.

 Notice how strings created without the new keyword have a type of